 Bababa Ba?
 Bababa.

 I just received this anecdote from a friend, who had read this somewhere.
-And it made me realise how fun Tagalog really is as a language.
+And it made me realize how fun Tagalog really is as a language.

 I was in the elevator with an American.
 We were going down to the ground floor, but before reaching it, we stopped at the 4th floor.
 It opened to a Filipino.